syncfusion-content/flutter-docs/Flutter/linear-gauge/axis.md

 ## Customize the minimum and maximum axis values

-The [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) properties of a Linear Gauge can be used to customize the axis scale.
-In the below code snippet the axis scale is customized to have the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) value of -50 to [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) value of 50.
-The scale values are displayed by the axis labels.
+The [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) properties of a Linear Gauge can be used to customize the axis values.
+In the below code snippet the axis is customized to have the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) value of -50 to [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) value of 50.
+The axis values are displayed by the labels.
 Customizing these label styles are further explained in next topics.

 {% highlight dart %}